furrykef/animalland/readme.txt

 -----------------
 Our general philosophy when translating is that making the text natural and entertaining is more important than making it an accurate reflection of the original Japanese.
 After all, if you want an authentic Japanese experience, you're only going to get it by playing the game in Japanese.
 That said, we have tried our best to preserve the spirit of the original game, and most of the concessions we've made are pretty minor.

+On the other side of the coin, our philosophy is also, "What would the developers have done?"
+In other words, if the original writers had known English and Western culture as fluently as we do, what would they have written?
+One thing they would not have done is translate everything as literally as possible, because that would kill all the flavor the original writing had.

 Here are some of the particular issues we ran into when translating.
 WARNING: Here be minor spoilers!

 * Many character names were changed.
 For example, Renard was originally named Gonkichi, and Kit was originally named Kokon.
 "Gon" and "kon" are fox noises in Japanese, and "ko-" is often a prefix meaning "little" or "offspring".
 (For example, a "koinu" is a puppy, and the Koopalings in the Mario series are called "Kokuppa".)
 So we chose "Renard", which is French for "fox", and of course a fox's offspring is called a "kit".
 We didn't manage to capture the nuance of every name, and a couple of names were pulled out of a hat.